-The design might look outdated, or there could be broken links and widgets scattered around the home screen.
-If you want to come across as a serious professional about their work, consider a website redesign.
-Take the opportunity to make it align with your brand.
-Choose colors more consistent with what you want to present and adjusting your language to suit your brand identity.
+The design might look outdated, or broken links and widgets could be scattered around the home screen.
+Consider a website redesign if you want to become a professional in your work.
+Please take the opportunity to make it align with your brand.
+Choose colors more consistent with what you want to present and adjust your language to suit your brand identity.

 Create Dedicated Business Accounts

 Everyone has been guilty of using their old-school email for resumes or professional correspondence.
 It’s hardly a good look if you want to look the part and be more professional.
-While it’s convenient to use your daily email, you should create a new account solely for your business.
-This will make your email address look more professional so you can use it to email clients or suppliers.
+While using your daily email is convenient, you should create a new account solely for your business.
+This will make your email address look more professional so that you can use it to email clients or suppliers.

 Besides this, creating dedicated social media accounts will allow you to keep your personal and professional life separate.
 This will make your inboxes less cluttered and ensure you keep your post consistent.